NimaJafariComp/NimaJafariComp/README.md

 # Hi there! 👋 I'm Nima Jafari

 🚀 **Full-Stack Developer | Data Science Enthusiast**
-💡 Turning ideas into code feels like having a superpower — especially when it comes to AI & machine learning.
-I love solving problems with math, building intelligent systems, and exploring creative adventures in web/app development. 🌟
+💡 Turning ideas into code feels like having a superpower, especially when it comes to AI & machine learning.
+I love solving problems with math, automating tasks, building intelligent systems, and exploring creative adventures in web/app development. 🌟

 ---